-Greek Shrimp Grain Bowls with zucchini, peppers, and lemon-garlic yogurt come together in just 30 minutes.
+Greek Shrimp Bowls with zucchini, peppers, and lemon-garlic yogurt come together in just 30 minutes.
 These healthy grain bowls are perfect for meal prep or easy weeknight dinners.

-Why You'll Love these Greek Shrimp Grain Bowls
+Why You’ll Love these Greek Shrimp Bowls

 These bowls are bursting with beautiful color and endless flavor.
 A lemon, herb, garlic, and olive oil mixture doubles as a marinade for the shrimp and veggies.
 This is a simple mix of olive oil, fresh garlic, herbs, and bold spices such as smoked paprika.